• Home

 2020, we started meeting online in the midst of the Coronavirus COVID 19 pandemic.

 June 2022, after two years delay due to the coronavirus pandemic, Yusei received full ordination at Tendai Buddhist Insititute/Tendai New York Betsuin and a new Dharma name Seimon (静聞).
 As a soryo, Rev. Seimon continues leading the Washington DC area Tendai Sangha with hybrid in-person and online services.
-A few months later, Yushi Beatrix Haffey decided to begin training toward ordination and serves as the local temple assistant.

-As of February 2024, Sunday mornings meet at Nipponzan Miyohoji Buddhist Temple DC, treasured Dharma friend kindly hosting space for our Tendai Sangha.
-We are exploring affordable options for a possible additional meeting space in the Alexandria/Arlington/Northern Virginia area.
+February 2024, we began meeting regularly on Sundays for weekly Sangha service at Nipponzan Miyohoji Buddhist Temple DC, treasured Dharma friend kindly hosting space for our Tendai Sangha.